-Voted, To request the General Conference Committee to give study to and bring recommendations to the Annual Council for Orders of the Day, which will serve as guidelines to govern the operation of the General Conference in session.
-They should include but not be limited to the following:
+Voted, To request the General Conference Committee to give study to and bring recomnendations to the Annual Council for Orders of he Day, which will serve as guidelines to govrn the operation of the General Conference in ession.
+They should include but not be limited o the following:

-- 1. The dissemination of literature for the session, which should not be limited to English but should include other major language - 2.
-The reviewing and expanding of parliamentary rules to reflect the sophistication required by this body's proceedings.
+1. The dissemination of literature for the ession, which should not be limited to Enlish but should include other major language roups.

+2. The reviewing and expanding of parlia-

+mentary rules to reflect the sophistication required by this body's proceedings.

-- 3. The dissemination of supporting agenda documents with sufficient time for preparation of the delegates in the field giving the supporting rationale behind them.
-(Financial documents should be distributed prior to their presentation.) - 4.
-The study of other concerns as expressed by members of the General Conference Committee from the divisions. - 5.
-The publishing of a daily agenda and notification of actions to be taken.
+3. The dissemination of supporting agenda documents with sufficient time for preparation of the delegates in the field giving the supporting rationale behind them.
+(Financial documents should be distributed prior to their presentation.)

+4. The study of other concerns as expressed by members of the General Conference Committee from the divisions.

+5. The publishing of a daily agenda and notification of actions to be taken.